 During their Acute Care & Cardiopulmonary, Applied Orthopedics, Neurological Rehabilitation, and Lifespans courses, students may have periodic short-term clinical placements and patient experiences that are coordinated with coursework so that experience is gained working with diagnostic-specific patients/clients and utilizing the skills learned in the classroom.
 Evaluation of these experiences occurs through the co-requisite didactic courses with which they are associated.
-These short-term experiences take place at facilities in the Greater Cincinnati, Northern Kentucky, and Dayton areas.
+These short-term experiences take place on campus and at facilities in the Greater Cincinnati, Northern Kentucky, and Dayton areas.

-C. TERMINAL CLINICAL INTERNSHIPS
+C. TERMINAL CLINICAL EDUCATION EXPERIENCE

-During their progression through the DPT program and after successful completion of pre-requisite coursework, students will be assigned to Terminal Clinical Internships.
+During their progression through the DPT program and after successful completion of pre-requisite coursework, students will be assigned to Terminal Clinical Education Experience.
 These include:

-Internship I (ten weeks), Internship II (ten weeks), Internship III (nine weeks), and Internship IV (nine weeks).
-(One internship must take place in outpatient orthopedics.
-One internship must occur in an inpatient setting: acute care, rehab, or skilled nursing/extended care.
-No more than two internships may take place in the same type of setting).
-These Terminal Clinical Internships will take place among the University's network of contracted clinical facilities.
+Clinical Education Experience I (nine weeks), Clinical Education Experience II (nine weeks), Clinical Education Experience IV (ten weeks), (One clinical education experience must take place in outpatient orthopedics.
+One clinical education experience must occur in an inpatient setting: acute care, rehab, or skilled nursing/extended care.
+No more than two clinical education experience may take place in the same type of setting).
+No more than one terminal clinical education experience may take place within the same company/health care system.
+These Terminal Clinical Education Experiences will take place among the University's network of affiliated clinical facilities.
 This network includes facilities in the Greater Cincinnati area and across the United States and Canada.